f5devcentral/terraform-azure-bigip-module/README.md

 !> **Note:** Sometimes it is observed that the given static primary and secondary private ips may get exchanged.
 This is the limitation present in aws.

+~>**NOTE:** This Module uses basic [DO](https://raw.githubusercontent.com/f5devcentral/terraform-azure-bigip-module/master/config/onboard_do.json) config to set the Users and Passwords as part of runtime-init, it does not config VLANS/SelfIPs and other configuration.

 #### Below example snippets show how this module is called. ( Dynamic private ip allocation )

 ```hcl